StChiotis/stchiotis/README.md

 I'm an engineer who reshapes systems inside companies that weren't built for tech — and writes the playbook as I go.

-Thirteen years across Marine Engineering, EAM, IoT, Data Architecture, and now AI-native engineering — the same friction keeps showing up wherever software has to grow inside an organization that wasn't built around it.
+Thirteen years across Marine Engineering, EAM, IoT, Data Science, and now AI-native engineering — the same friction keeps showing up wherever software has to grow inside an organization that wasn't built around it.

 ---